 Hi, friends!
 I’m so excited for the new year.
 A new year is a great opportunity to begin a new chapter in life.
 It’s a perfect opportunity for making changes and for goal setting.
 Many bloggers, including myself, have taken advantage of this opportunity and have set goals for 2018.
 I have decided to change things up and write this post about my goal setting method.
 This is the method I used to set my goals for the upcoming year:

 One of the first steps in goal setting is to divide your life into “categories” (ex: professional/educational life, spiritual life, blogging life, personal life, physical fitness, etc).
 Dividing makes it easier to create the list of goals, and it causes the list to look much less intimidating.

 Then, take each “category” of your life and scribble a quick list of the things you would like to improve in that area.
 Use this preliminary list as a brainstorm.
 Turn off your inner editor and let the ideas flow.
 Don’t worry about the goals being too general or too small; you’ll have time to edit them later.
 For now, just get everything out of your head…A new year is a perfect opportunity for making changes and for goal setting.
-This is the method I… Click To Tweet
+This is the method I used to set my goals for the upcoming year!
+Click To Tweet

 Define Each Goal More Clearly